shaypratt/school-projects/README.md

 # school-projects
-Projects from my computer science classes over the past 3 years
+Some projects that I have done for my computer science courses